christofmuc/KnobKraft-orm/KnobKraft-Plugin/validation.md

 ## Real hosts

 Repeat save/reopen, duplication, mono/stereo audio, and offline editor checks in REAPER and Ableton Live.
-WP-03 intentionally includes no IPC or MIDI behavior.
+With a compatible KnobKraft engine bridge running, verify connection, explicit synth rebind, patch search/selection, manual Send, progress, Cancel, and reconnect after restarting KnobKraft.
+No action during plugin scanning or project loading may launch KnobKraft or send MIDI.
 Record host and plugin versions alongside results; these checks require locally installed hosts and are not automated by this repository.